jsg200830/Mapping-by-Sequencing-Analysis/README.md

 The example input files are listed as followed:

-Fastq paired input files (recommended, MSA will run bowtie2 alignment firstly, and produce final output). mu_1.fastq & mu_2.fastq: pair end fastq files for mutant pool. wt_1.fastq & wt_2.fastq: pair end fastq files for wild type pool.
+Fastq paired input files (recommended, MSA will run bowtie2 alignment firstly, and produce final output):

+mu_1.fastq & mu_2.fastq: pair end fastq files for mutant pool.

+wt_1.fastq & wt_2.fastq: pair end fastq files for wild type pool.

-Bam paired input files (recommended, MSA will not run alignment step but go directly into SNP/indel refining for postive ones, and produce final output). mutant.PE0.sorted.bam: aligment file for mutant pool by bowtie2. wild.PE0.sorted.bam: aligment file for wild type pool by bowtie2.
+Bam paired input files (recommended, MSA will not run alignment step but go directly into SNP/indel refining for postive ones, and produce final output):

+mutant.PE0.sorted.bam: aligment file for mutant pool by bowtie2.

+wild.PE0.sorted.bam: aligment file for wild type pool by bowtie2.

-Variant input file (time effective and only for linkage peak plotting, but need to organize SNP/indel file). mutant_wild.mileup.cns.fil: SNP/indel file with a format of chromosome#, position, reference nucleotide, alternative nucleotide, reference read number, alternative site' read number.
+Variant input file (time effective and only for linkage peak plotting, but need to organize SNP/indel file):

+mutant_wild.mileup.cns.fil: SNP/indel file with a format of chromosome#, position, reference nucleotide, alternative nucleotide, reference read number, alternative site' read number.
 It is retrieved from the SNP/indels file by Varscan, and the user can make it by themselves by using any available software.

 # Running examples